ekkis/sms-receive/README.md

 producing something like:

 > [ { sender: '19852502821',
 >    message:
->     'Use 428210 como seu codigo de login para o Tinder.
-(Account Kit by Facebook)',
+>     'Use 428210 como seu codigo de login para o Tinder.',
 >    time: '2 minutes ago' },
 >  { sender: '19852502821',
 >    message:
->     'Use 771145 as your login code for Smule.
-(Account Kit by Facebook)',
+>     'Use 771145 as your login code for Smule',
 >    time: '13 minutes ago' },

 Or the page can be checked for the sender to post a specific value (like a code):